Choosing your school: is it time to get out of your comfort zone?

 You’ll soon build a new network of friends to explore campus life with.

 “When I arrived for Welcome Week, everyone got on a boat and we sailed on the Thames.
-I had never been to London before, so the first time I got to see the sights was from the river, meeting lots of new people at the same time.
-I really enjoyed that experience.”
+I had never been to London before, so the first time I got to see the sights was from the river.
+It was a great way to meet new people and I really enjoyed that experience.”

 Sharon Skillings, Hult Undergraduate Class of 2016